gangisettisaibabu132625-hash/DAA-LAB/README.md

          iterative approch generally requiring less memory.
  CONCLUSION:Both methods produce the same result, but recursion involves function-call overhead,
             making iteration more efficient in term of time and space for large inputs.

+Practical 7:
+Summary: the program uses Dynamic programming to find the minimum number of coins needed to make a given amount and identifiees the coins used

+Conclusion: Thus the minimum coin change problem is solved efficiently using Dynamic programming.